 He leadeth me in the paths of righteousness

-THAT’S GUIDANCE—Akin to shepherd’s staff being hooked at one end, or the crosier of a bishop or abbot, “The Good Shepherd’s crook” is used to guide an aberrant, lost, or confounded sheep; and is a discipline—from, a) either a harsh, legalistic, and prodding narcissist… or, b) from a loving, personal, forgiving, and eternally devoted Abba-Father-Daddy… God.
+THAT’S GUIDANCE—Akin to a shepherd’s staff being hooked at one end, or the crosier of a bishop or abbot, “The Good Shepherd’s crook” is used to guide an aberrant, lost, or confounded sheep; and is a discipline—from, a) either a harsh, legalistic, and prodding narcissist… or, b) from a loving, personal, forgiving, and eternally devoted Abba-Father-Daddy… God.
 God is full of manifold and mercies upon mercies.
 So the heart of the matter is a matter of our… YOUR… heart.
 How does your Abba-Father-God’s goading, discipline, course correction, cleaning up… feel to you?
 Are you full of gratitude, or grumbling?
 Or are you, perhaps, not even aware of God’s guiding hand at all?

 For His name sake